piranha32/userspaceio/README.md

 also includes the steps to build manually on your faviorite Linux distribution.

 #### Build manually
 Here are the steps to build libgpiod manually.
+You only need to do this if you want to build libgpiod stand alone.
+The install script does this for you on Armbian.
 * Flash Armbian or other distribution with mainline kernel (kernel must be >= 4.8)
     * `ls /dev/gpiochip*`
          * If you get results then proceed or else get a proper kernel